RahulShivhare44/Modal-Practice/README.md

 # Practice Modal
-This is a Simple Practice Modal
+This is a Simple Practice Modal.